PLGL 142 - Law Office Procedures and Ethics » Sprimg 2023 » Midterm Exam Part 1

 The attorney-client privilege provides:

-The client with an unqualified privilege not to disclose
+A. The lawyer with an unqualified privilege not to disclose

-The client a qualified privilege not to disclose
+B. The client with an unqualified privilege not to disclose

 Question #27